akshay1996-bit/tasks-manager-backend/README.md

 Following is the schema:

-"title" - string *required
+"title" - string *value is required

-"description" - string *required
+"description" - string *value is required

 "isComplete" - boolean